 Throughout the year, you’ll want to keep track of these receipts.
 There are two important reasons you’ll want to do this.

 Having all of your receipts in one place makes the tax filing process much easier and quicker.
 You don’t have to go searching for everything.
-The second reason is in the event that you’re ever audited, you will need proof of your write-offs.
+Secondly, you will need proof of your write-offs in case the IRS audits you.
 Again, having everything readily available is essential.

 My tried-and-true method for receipt saving is digital.
 I have a folder in my Google Drive where I keep all of my receipts.
 Anytime I make a business-related purchase, I save the receipt.

 Most of my receipts are digital anyway, so I’ll download them and save them in the folder.
-For paper or physical receipts, you can digitize those easily.
-Simply take a picture of the receipt with the camera on your phone and upload it to your Google folder.
+If you have physical receipts you can digitize them.
+Take a picture of the receipt with the camera on your phone and upload it to your Google folder.
 So easy!

 Save For Tax Time